 \subsection{Alignment predictor}

-As mentioned above, an alignment predictor is required to generate alignment at inference stage.
-We built it with two 1D-Convolution layers, each followed by the layer normalization and ReLU function.
-During training, it takes acoustic embeddings $\boldsymbol e^{(\mathrm{s})}$ as inputs to generate a predicted alignment $\boldsymbol {\delta}^{*}$, while using alignment $\boldsymbol {\delta}$ as the label to update the predictor.
-In the inference stage, we use the alignment $\boldsymbol {\delta}^{*}$ produced by the predictor to construct the attention matrix, as shown in the Fig. \ref{fig:model_arch}(b).
-At the same time, we accumulate the $\boldsymbol {\delta}^{*}$ and round it to predict the number of output tokens.
+As mentioned in Section \ref{sec:Overview}, an alignment predictor is required to generate alignments at inference stage.
+In EffectiveASR, the alignment predictor is built with two 1D-Convolution layers, each followed by layer normalization and ReLU function.
+During training, it takes acoustic embeddings $\boldsymbol e^{(\mathrm{s})}$ as inputs to generate a predicted alignment $\boldsymbol {\delta}^{*}$, while using the alignment $\boldsymbol {\delta}$ produced by the alignment generator as the label to update the predictor.
+In the inference stage, we use the alignment $\boldsymbol {\delta}^{*}$ produced by the alignment predictor to construct the attention matrix, as shown in the Fig. \ref{fig:model_arch}(b).
+At the same time, we accumulate the $\boldsymbol {\delta}^{*}$ and round it to predict the length of output tokens.
 The Mean Square Error (MSE) loss is used to learn the alignment, and the total loss is defined as:

-where $\lambda$ is the weight of alignment loss, and $\mathcal{L}_{\rm{CE}}$ is the cross-entropy (CE) loss between the outputs and labels.
+where $\lambda$ is the weight of alignment loss, and $\mathcal{L}_{\rm{CE}}$ is the cross-entropy (CE) loss between the text outputs and labels.